 Our Board of Directors – Making Yorktown Education a Smart Choice!

-Mr. Reiners is Chairman and CEO Yorktown Education, a new school concept in its ninth year of providing a better way to educate K-12 students.
+Mr. Reiners is Chairman and CEO Yorktown Education, a new school concept in its tenth year of providing a better way to educate K-12 students.

 Mr. Reiners’ extensive and sharp business acumen and success fuel his determination to create and prove a successful way to educate all students.
 His corporate experience includes: At Tempur-Pedic, Inc., he joined as Chief Financial Officer, Senior Vice President and was later elected to the Board of Directors.
 Tempur-Pedic grew from revenue of $12 million with a value of $30 million when he joined, through an IPO, to revenue and stock value of several billion dollars today.
 At IPIX Corporation, Mr. Reiners facilitated two private placements and an IPO increased the company’s value from $30 million to over $500 million with its IPO.
 At Malone and Hyde, Inc., Mr. Reiners was promoted 4 times in the first 5 years to head Strategic Planning for all operating units including AutoZone, Inc. (AZO).
 AutoZone’s value increased from $100 million to over $14 billion in 2017.